Divya-Kasina/Amazon-sentiment-analysis/README.md

 •	 Sentiment : The sentiment column contains numerical labels indicating the sentiment of each review:

    1. 1: Positive sentiment

    2.	-1: Negative sentiment

 •	Text : While not directly analyzed in some steps, it provides additional context or details for more nuanced sentiment analysis.

-What is NLP?
+**What is NLP?**

 Natural Language Processing (NLP) is a branch of Artificial Intelligence (AI) that enables computers to understand, interpret, and generate human language.
 It bridges the gap between human communication and machine learning.

- How NLP is Used in Sentiment Analysis?
+ **How NLP is Used in Sentiment Analysis?**

  In this project, NLP techniques are used to:

- Clean and preprocess text (remove stopwords, punctuation, special characters).
+   1.Clean and preprocess text (remove stopwords, punctuation, special characters).

- Extract meaningful features using vectorization (CountVectorizer, TF-IDF).
+   2.Extract meaningful features using vectorization (CountVectorizer, TF-IDF).

- Classify sentiment as positive or negative using ML models.
+   3.Classify sentiment as positive or negative using ML models.

- Visualize important words using word clouds.
+   4.Visualize important words using word clouds.

-Vectorization the process of converting textual data into numerical representations.
+   5.Vectorization the process of converting textual data into numerical representations.

- NLP Techniques Applied in the Project:
+ **NLP Techniques Applied in the Project:**

- Tokenization: Splitting text into words/sentences.
+ **Tokenization**: Splitting text into words/sentences.

- Stopword Removal: Filtering out common, non-informative words.
+ **Stopword Removal**: Filtering out common, non-informative words.

- Word Cloud: Highlighting frequently used words.
+ **Word Cloud**: Highlighting frequently used words.

  ![image](https://github.com/user-attachments/assets/0373748d-b57e-4ba7-bb1b-641676b7a3d8)